d3netxer/ansible-osm-history-set-up/README.md

-Use Ansible to provision an Ubuntu trusty instance to run OSM-History.
+Use Ansible to provision an Ubuntu trusty (14.04) instance to run OSM-History.

+-You can easily test this by just starting up a basic Ubuntu machine on VirtualBox or by using Vagrant

 This is a work in progress...